Josh-Tracy/Kubernetes-Home-Lab/roles/kubeadm_install/README.md

 Manual Commands to match this playbook
 -------------
 These assume you're running sudo.
-The hostname, hosts file, and user will all need to be done on each machine you want them on.

 To ensure the gpg keys and repos are removed:
 - rm -rf /etc/apt/sources.list.d/kubernetes.list